yigityuce/N2MS/Languages/Javascript/Libraries & Frameworks/Angular/README.md

   * @NgModule() **providers** metadata option
     * Use the @NgModule() providers option if a module is **lazy loaded**.
   * in the @Injectable() **providedIn** option
+* The injector relies on the **provider configuration** to create instances of the dependencies that it injects into components, directives, pipes, and other services.

 ## Injecting Dependency
 * You can tell Angular to inject a dependency in a component by specifying a **constructor parameter with the dependency type**.
-* Dependency still needs to be provided in somewhere like parent module or root module.
+* Dependency still needs to be provided in somewhere like parent module or root module or component's providers configuration.

 ```ts
 // @ FILE: app/src/commons/services/DataService.service.ts